reinefjord/pass2csv/README.md

-                        strings to interpret as names of login fields (only used with -x) -u, --get-url         match row starting with 'url:' and extract it (only used with -x) -e EXCLUDE_ROWS [EXCLUDE_ROWS ...], --exclude-rows EXCLUDE_ROWS [EXCLUDE_ROWS ...] regexp strings to exclude from the notes field (only used with -x)
+                        strings to interpret as names of login fields (only used with -x) -u, --get-url         match row starting with 'url:' and extract it (only used with -x) -e EXCLUDE_ROWS [EXCLUDE_ROWS ...], --exclude-rows EXCLUDE_ROWS [EXCLUDE_ROWS ...] regexps to exclude from the notes field (only used with -x)

 ```